PrakalpTiwari137/Python/Using Python to Access Web Data/commands.md

     print(line.decode().strip())
 ```

 Note: The output of this will only contain text in the file.
 Headers are omitted.
+Using this method we can treat the document as a file!!!